 How Do I Fix Stomach Acid/Bile Pukes?

 - Increase the number of meals you feed your cat.
 Cats, as we know, are obligate carnivores that primarily hunt small animals.
 According to the Nutrient Requirements of Dogs and Cats, (p 22) feral cats need to hunt and eat about eight to 12 prey per day to meet their energy requirements.
 Obviously our indoor cats don’t need the same number of calories to maintain their weight, but the bottom line is that cats aren’t designed to eat just one or two meals a day.
 Unless you work from home, it can be difficult to accommodate many small meals, but this isn’t necessary.
-Most cats do just fine with a minimum of three meals a day, fed before work, after work, and before bed.
+Most cats do just fine with three meals a day, fed before work, after work, and before bed.
 The meals do not need to be spaced evenly.
-There’s no need to adjust the quantity of each meal just because they aren’t fed at even intervals: take the daily amount of food your cat should eat and divide it evenly into the three meals.
+There’s no need to adjust the quantity of each meal just because they aren’t fed at even intervals: take the daily amount of food your cat should eat and divide it evenly into the number of meals you want to feed (or that you determine kitty needs).
+Note: This said, there can be a benefit to feeding two meals a day to the cat.
+Many of our kitties already have some impairment of motility when we transition to raw/homemade food.
+Acid management will almost certainly need to be employed if transitioning an older adult cat that is eating two meals a day.
+The older your kitty at the time of transition, typically the longer this adjustment takes.
+But one advantage of two meals a day is much stronger hunger pangs.
+If - or when - your kitty is able to adjust to two meals a day, these really strong hunger pangs can reduce or eliminate hairballs, as "indigestible solids" are the last thing to be pushed out of the stomach.
+Those really strong hunger pangs do the job really well.
+But if you are not already feeding two meals a day and your kitty is having acid issues during the transition, please do not try to move to two meals a day until your kitty is comfortable and completely adjusted to the new diet.

-- Shorten the amount of time between the last meal of the day and the first meal of the morning.
-No matter how many meals you feed a day, it helps to feed the last meal of the day as late as possible before bed.
-And while we don’t want to feed breakfast to kitty the moment we get up (or they associate us waking up with being fed, so they’re motivated to wake us up!), some people’s schedules accommodate feeding the first meal earlier.
+- Shorten the amount of time between the last meal of the day and the first meal of the morning if morning is the only time there's an issue.
+If you have one cat, a timed feeder for a bit of freeze dried raw food, a few freeze dried meat treats, or one that can accommodate an ice pack for a bit of raw food) can solve the timing problem.
+And while we don’t want to feed breakfast to kitty the moment we get up (or they associate us waking up with being fed, so they’re motivated to wake us up!), some people’s schedules accommodate feeding the first meal earlier - or the last meal later.

 - Put the stomach acid to work.
 If the last meal you feed isn’t just before bed, give kitty a few small bites of freeze dried meat treat before you get into bed.
-When you get up in the morning, give your kitty a few bites of freeze dried meat treat 15 to 20 minutes before breakfast.
-If there’s too much acid in the stomach, he may throw up those treats – but breakfast will stay down.
-If kitty does throw up, wait a few minutes, give another couple small bites of freeze dried meat treat to settle his stomach, and then feed breakfast after 10 minutes or so.
+Also give your kitty a few bites of freeze dried meat treat about 20 minutes before their first meal of the day.
+Or if it isn't that first meal that's the problem, feed kitty a small bite of the food you'll feed at the meal or a small freeze dried meat treat 20 minutes before the meal that is.
+Or consider doing this before each meal you feed.
+If there’s too much acid in the stomach, he may throw up those treats – but the meal will stay down.
+If kitty does throw up, wait a few minutes, give another small bite of food or freeze dried meat treat to settle his stomach, and then feed breakfast after about 10 minutes or so.

 - Feed a few freeze dried meat treats if you get up during the night.

-- Hide a few freeze dried meat treats for your kitty to find overnight.
+- Hide a few freeze dried meat treats for your kitty to find overnight or during the day while at work.

 When to Seek Vet Care When Your Cat is Vomiting

-Please note, cats with chronic kidney disease (CKD) or cats with hyperthyroidism (Hyper-T) can experience acid/bile vomiting as a side-effect of the disease.
+Please note, a symptom of pancreatitis is frequent (often intense) vomiting.
+Cats with chronic kidney disease (CKD) or cats with hyperthyroidism (Hyper-T) can experience acid/bile vomiting as a side-effect of the disease.
 When was the last time your cat had blood work?
 How old is your cat?
 Is your cat drinking more water than normal?
-Acid / bile vomiting, especially in combination with increased water drinking, can be a symptom of chronic kidney disease or of a hyperthyroid.
 These conditions require a different form of management.
-Altering meal times and putting the stomach acid / bile to work can certainly help manage the symptoms.
-But these alone may not resolve the problem when there is CKD or Hyper-T.
+Altering meal times and putting the stomach acid / bile to work can certainly help manage the symptoms, but the underlying health must be properly addressed.

 Please also seek vet care for your cat that is throwing up along with other symptoms, such as